judithabk6/Clonesig_analysis/README.md

 The folder ```external_data``` contains data from external sources that were useful to carry out the project.
 A specific readme is included to provide the origin of each file.

+It should be noted that more complete and up-to-date instructions of the CloneSig python package can be found [here](https://github.com/judithabk6/clonesig).
+Feel free to get in touch or to open an issue if you have any question or suggestion.

 #### Installation and dependencies
 this project uses many packages.
 Here is a list of the most important ones.
 Requirement files are provided to use with pip (or conda for some specific packages, in particular ```mkl``` and ```PyClone```).
 Here is a list of the main ones, including some that can be installed with pip (specified).
 Code was run with R version 3.3.2, and Python 3.6.8 (Anaconda installation), except to run PyClone (Python 2.7.9).
 All computation was performed under a Centos distribution, with torque as scheduler.